 Now that we understand Pass-the-Hash, let’s explore using this technique to connect to an RDP server using xfreerdp.
 Xfreerdp is an open-source RDP client that supports Pass-the-Hash authentication.

 First, we need to obtain a user’s password hash to access the target RDP server.
-We can use Mimikatz or similar tools to extract the password hash.
-Once we have the password hash, we can use xfreerdp to connect to the RDP server.
+We can use Mimikatz, WCE (Windows Credential Editor), or similar tools to extract the password hash from memory or the SAM database.

 Here’s an example command to connect to an RDP server using xfreerdp with Pass-the-Hash authentication: